boo1ean/knex-dal/README.md

 #### Soft deletes

-In case when `softDeletes` option is used.
+In case when `softDeleteColumn` option is used ... (see options description above)
-Dal assumes that table has `removed_at timestamp` field (we do love soft deletes).
-`remove` method simply inserts current timestamp into `removed_at` column.

 ## LICENSE
 MIT